 |RBD FASTFacts– Charging for Damages Caused by Bed Bugs|

 HUD has concluded that owner/agents may charge for damages caused by bed bugs.
-However, owner/agents must implement reasonable process to determine if bed bugs infestations were caused by a resident, resident’s guest or resident’s service provider.
+However, owner/agents must implement a reasonable process to determine if bed bugs infestations were caused by a resident, resident’s guest or resident’s service provider.

-On April 6, 2016 HUD published the Streamlining Final Rule which added a new Social Security Number Disclosure exemption for minors (under the age of 6) at move in.
+On April 6, 2016 HUD published the Streamlining Final Rule which added a new Social Security Number Disclosure exemption for minors (under the age of 6) at move-in.
 This document explains the old rule and the new rule for auditing purposes.

 |RBD FASTFacts– HUD Lease Requirements|

 Be sure that you fully understand the rules regarding lease documents as they relate to the HUD Multifamily housing programs.